Porsche 911 GT2: 997 GT2 RS

 On 4 May 2010, an RS variant was announced to German dealers in Leipzig.
-The engine in the GT2 RS generated a maximum power output of 456 kW and 700 N·m of torque.
-The GT2 RS weighs 70 kg less than the GT2, allowing for a top speed of 330 km/h and a 0–60 mph acceleration time of 3.3 seconds.
+The GT2 RS weighs 70 kg less than the GT2, and the engine generates a maximum power output of 456 kW and 700 N·m of torque.
+This allows for a top speed of 330 km/h and a 0–60 mph acceleration time of 3.3 seconds.

 According to the then Porsche Motorsports manager Andreas Preuninger, the RS was conceived around 2007 as a skunk-works effort.
 The 727 code number selected for the project corresponds to one of the Nissan GT-R's lap times around the Nürburgring's Nordschleife.
-When the dust settled, Porsche claimed that test driver Timo Kluck had supposedly eclipsed that target by an impressive nine seconds.
+When the dust settled, Porsche claimed that test driver Timo Kluck had supposedly eclipsed that target by nine seconds.

 Porsche produced only 500 units of the 997 GT2 RS globally.

 991 generation

 Porsche 911 GT2 RS with Qatar plates in London.